How Ashwagandha Helps You Stress Less and Handle More

-During the state of resistance, the stressor is no longer there, or at least the threat is no longer there.
-This is the time when the body tries to get back into balance.
+During the state of resistance, the stressor is no longer there—or at least, the threat is no longer there.
+This is the time when your systems try to get back into balance.
 The body metabolizes and excretes stress hormones that it no longer needs.

 The exhaustion phase

 Chances are, you’ve felt exhaustion after intense times.
 The exhaustion stage of the stress response can happen at the system level.